RahulAtre/LANChat-OCSF/README.md

 # simpleChat-OCSF
-Implementing a simple chat application using the OCSF framework
+A point-to-point chat application over a network using the OCSF framework